Convergence rates for loop-erased random walk and other Loewner curves: Introduction, motivation and results

-To implement these ideas in a particular setting we need to show that the assumptions we used are satisfied uniformly in $t \in [0,T]$, with high probability in terms of $\ee$.
-If a convergence rate for the driving terms (or martingale observable in rough domains) is known, then we believe it is possible to derive the remaining required information from existing results in the literature on discrete models without too much effort, and we derive the needed SLE derivative estimates, from estimates in \cite{JVL}, in this paper.
-Indeed, as already mentioned, the event that the geometric condition fails implies annuli crossing events that are reasonably well-understood for the models known to converge to SLE.
+To implement these ideas in a particular setting, we need to show that the assumptions we used are satisfied uniformly in $t \in[0,T]$, with high probability in terms of $\varepsilon$.
+If a convergence rate for the driving terms (or martingale observable in rough domains) is known, then we believe it is possible to derive the remaining required information from existing results in the literature without too much effort, and we derive the needed SLE derivative estimates, from estimates in \cite{JVL}, in this paper.
+Indeed, as already mentioned, the event that the geometric condition fails implies annuli crossing events that are fairly well understood for the models known to converge to SLE.

 The organization of the paper is as follows.
-In Section~\ref{gronwall-sect} we discuss some preliminaries and prove the quantitative comparison estimates for solutions to the Loewner equation.
-These estimates might be of some independent interest; see the forthcoming \cite{JVRW}.
-We also consider a case when the curves are \emph{\`a-priori} known to be H\"older continuous in the capacity parameterization; we then get a power-law convergence rate depending only on the regularity of the curves.
-See Corollaries~\ref{lip} and \ref{holder2}.
+In Section~\ref {gronwall-sect}, we discuss some preliminaries and prove the quantitative comparison estimates for solutions to the Loewner equation.
+These estimates might be of some independent interest; see, for example, \cite{JVRW}.
+We also consider a natural case when the curves are \emph{a priori} known to be H\"older continuous in the capacity parameterization and derive a power-law convergence rate depending only on the regularity of the curves.
+See Corollaries~\ref {lip}~and~\ref{holder2}.

-In Section~\ref{geom} we define the tip structure modulus and prove the estimates implying \eqref{intro3}.
-Then in Theorem~\ref{geom-holder} we show that if a Loewner curve $\gamma$ has the property that there is $M< \infty$ such that $\eta_{\tip}(\delta) \le M \delta, \, \delta < \delta_0,$ and the driving term is H\"older continuous, then $\gamma$ is also H\"older continuous in the capacity parameterization with exponent depending only on $M$ and the exponent for the driving term.
-This is an analog of the fact that John domains are H\"older domains \cite{Pom92} for Loewner curves parameterized by capacity.
+In Section~\ref{geom}, we define the tip structure modulus and prove the estimates implying (\ref{intro3}).
+Then in Theorem~\ref {geom-holder}, we show that if a Loewner curve $\gamma$ has the property that there is $M< \infty$ such that $\eta_{\mathrm{tip}}(\delta) \le M \delta, \delta< \delta_0$, and the driving term is H\"older continuous, then $\gamma$ is also H\"older continuous in the capacity parameterization with exponent depending only on $M$ and the exponent for the driving term.
+A linear bound on the structure modulus is a natural analog of the John condition for simply connected domains; see, for example, Chapter~5 of \cite{Pom92}.
+Theorem~\ref{geom-holder} can thus be viewed as the analog for Loewner curves of the well-known fact that a John domain is also a H\"older domain \cite{Pom92}.